chanind/hanzi-writer-miniprogram/README.md

 # Hanzi Writer Wechat Miniprogram Plugin (微信小程序组件)

 [![CircleCI](https://img.shields.io/circleci/project/github/chanind/hanzi-writer-miniprogram/master.svg)](https://circleci.com/gh/chanind/hanzi-writer-miniprogram/tree/master)
 [![npm](https://img.shields.io/npm/v/hanzi-writer-miniprogram.svg)](https://www.npmjs.com/package/hanzi-writer-miniprogram)

+> [!WARNING]
+> This miniprogram plugin is no longer maintained.
+The last version can be installed with `npm install hanzi-writer-miniprogram@beta`.

 This component can be used in a Wechat miniprogram to add Hanzi Writer for character stroke animations and quizzing.